Setup Guide

 |---|---|---|

-gRPC server listening never appears | Config parse error | Check docker compose logs for the YAML parse line |
+Nodes initialized never appears | Config parse error or missing required field | Check docker compose logs for the YAML parse line |

 failed to connect to electrum | Proxy auth failing | Confirm your auth credentials and network connectivity to proxy_url |

-| Wallet prompts loop in daemon mode | MNEMONIC set but PASSWORD blank | Set both, or unset both for interactive |
+| Wallet prompts loop in daemon mode | MNEMONIC set but the mnemonic was created with a password and PASSWORD is blank | Set both, or unset both for interactive |

-| Containers restart-loop on first run | Port collision | Check lsof -i :5003 and the Lightning/Lithium ports |
+| Container restart-loops on first run | Port collision on host | Check lsof -i :5003 (gRPC) and the Lightning/Lithium ports listed in compose |

-bitcoin-signet activated but no balance | Wallet is brand new | Send testnet sats to wallet.GetDepositAddress output |
+bitcoin-signet activated but no balance | Wallet is brand new | Send testnet sats to the address returned by wallet_getDepositAddress |

 Next steps